Friday 3 July, 2009

 After twenty minutes of talking one of the senior FBI officers, says, “I know you trust your information, but we just don’t have enough to get a search warrant approved.
 There’s nothing that can be done, yet.”

-Reaching into his pocket Gerry pulls out his passport and tosses it to the officer, saying, "Open that up and read it.
-You'll find I, like the rest of my team, have diplomatic immunity.
-There may be nothing you can legally do, but there's nothing you can legally do to stop me doing what I have to do.
-I'm getting my people back and I'll do whatever it takes!
-Then I'll worry about the clean-up, afterwards!"
+Reaching into his pocket Gerry pulls out his passport, and tosses it to the officer while saying, “Open that up and read it.
+You’ll find I, like the rest of my team, have diplomatic immunity.
+There may be nothing you can legally do, but there’s nothing you can legally do to stop me doing what I have to do.
+I’m getting my people back, and I’ll do whatever it takes!
+Then I’ll worry about the clean-up, afterwards!”
 They all look at him in shock.
 During the introductions he was simply introduced as the Team Leader of the Berant Investigation, now they see his passport lists him as Prince Edward.
-"My main responsibility in the Berant government is as Royal Protector of the People and I take all my responsibilities seriously."
-To Captain Lancer, he says, "Get your platoon commanders in here for a combat briefing and have the company prepare for a night infiltration and assault.
-I want a quiet entry and quick take over."
-Smiling, the captain snaps him a salute and starts talking on his radio.
-Turning back to the police officers, "I've a company of the best special forces troops ever trained, and I'm using them."
+“My main responsibility in Berant is as Royal Protector of the People, and I take all my responsibilities seriously.”
+To Captain Lancer he says, “Get your platoon commanders in here for a combat briefing, and have the company prepare for a night infiltration and assault.
+I want a quiet entry with a quick take over.”
+Smiling, the captain snaps him a salute, and starts talking on his radio.
+Turning back to the police officers, “I’ve a company of the best special forces troops ever trained, and I’m using them.”

-Gulping hard, the Department of Justice senior person, says, "Much as I hate the idea of military action by foreign troops, it's the better choice of those two."
+While gulping hard the Department of Justice senior person says, “Much as I hate the idea of military action by foreign troops, it’s the better choice of those two.”

 Just then they hear one of the officers at the briefing say, “Excuse me, General, but what do we do if the girls aren’t there?”

-Their eyes go up when they hear Gerry reply, "Our future actions will depend a lot on what we find on site and the intelligence we gather.
-If the girls are elsewhere or going elsewhere and we can identify that location, we go there.
-We'll also follow up on locating Don Franco, you can bet wherever the girls are going he intends to meet up with them at some point.
-Once we have him we have the girls, or can get them."
+Their eyes go up when they hear Gerry reply, “Our future actions will depend a lot on what we find on site, and the intelligence we gather.
+If the girls are elsewhere or going elsewhere, and we can identify the location, we go there.
+We’ll also follow up on locating Don Franco, you can bet wherever the girls are going he intends to meet up with them at some point.
+Once we have him we have the girls, or can get them.”